 JD/LLM in International & Comparative Law

 JD/LLM in International and Comparative Law students complete requirements for both degrees over six semesters of law study and a four-week period at one of Duke's summer institutes, which includes twenty credit hours of approved classes specifically for the LLM degree.

 JD/LLM in Law & Entrepreneurship

 JD/LLM in Law and Entrepreneurship students complete requirements for both degrees over six semesters of law study and a startup immersion experience during the summer following their first year.
-Required courses include Advising the Entrepreneurial Client, Law & Entrepreneurship, Analytical Methods, and Business Strategy.
-JD/LLM LE students also participate in a non-law firm externship at a local startup company and the Start-up Ventures Clinic.
+Students also participate in a non-law firm externship at a local startup company.

 LLM for International Law Graduates

 The LLM program introduces foreign-trained law graduates to the legal system of the United States.
 With the exception of two courses, LLM students join American students in all classes during their one year at Duke Law.
 Students enroll in a minimum of 21 credit hours but may take more.

 The SJD is a doctorate program for students with outstanding academic credentials who intend to pursue an academic career in law.
 The completion of the degree requires a minimum of two-to-three years and normally will involve at least one semester of courses in addition to those taken for the LLM degree.